eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 - Network hops: There is no restriction on hops or network topology within the same host.
 - Anywhere `ZBytes` is accepted: SHM buffers are fully compatible with any Zenoh API that consumes `ZBytes`.

+**Interoperability**

+Zenoh sessions automatically negotiate SHM support when doing Zenoh handshake.
+During the negotiation, each link partner claim SHM support, SHM version and a list of SHM protocols that partner *can read*.
+As part of this negotiation, link partners also make mutual SHM availability check - making sure that they can access each other's SHM segments.

-Zenoh sessions automatically negotiate SHM support when connecting peers.
-If sender sends an SHM buffer but a receiver (or an intermediate node) does not support shared memory—due to configuration, build options, access rights, or being on another host—Zenoh transparently falls back to copying.
+If sender sends an SHM buffer but a receiver (or an intermediate node) does not support shared memory by negotiation — Zenoh transparently falls back to copying.
 In that case, the buffer is converted into a regular `ZBytes` payload at the edge of the SHM domain, and the subscriber receives the data normally over the network.

 **Buffer memory management**